 A large part of your business development plan could focus on how your company can stand out in your industry.

-When people say, I wish everyone did business like COMPANY X, and you are COMPANY X, there is a lot of business development expansion available to you.
+When people say, I wish everyone did business like COMPANY X, and you are COMPANY X, there are many business development expansions available to you.

 To become COMPANY X, however, you need to stand out.
 You can stand out by offering information and ideas that others are too busy or don’t have the experience to deliver.